 In the last few years, the Competence Centre on Participatory and Deliberative Democracy (CC-DEMOS) has experimented with citizen engagement through makerspaces, demonstrating the value of co-design, tinkering, and prototyping to have conversations about the science and policy issues of concern (e.g., the future of work; connected and automated vehicles).
 In 2020 the JRC gave the first grants to five makers in (virtual) residences focusing on one of the policy files it was working on, the Pollinators Decline Initiative.

-The plan is to have four makers in residence each year for the next five years, i.e., 2022-2027.
+The plan is to have each year a maximum of four makers in residence for the next five years, i.e., 2022-2027.

 What does the programme offers

-- a unique space at the crossroad between science and policy;
+- have access to a unique space at the crossroad between science and policy - the JRC Makerspace;

-- resources - access to the JRC Makerspace equipment, staff support and financial support in the format of a grant & travel allowance;
+- have financial support in the format of a grant & travel allowance;

 Edition #1 of the JRC Makers-in-Residence programme covered two main themes: